senzry/sen/README.md

 1. Sen must not be a data structure that relies on line break codes, tabs and spaces.
 1. Sen must be designed to be capable of receiving advanced support from the editor software.
 1. Sen must provide data structures that are easily accessible from major programming languages.
 1. Sen must support row-by-row reading.
-(More precisely, sequential reading.)
+(More precisely, sequential reading.
+Pipeline processing must be possible.)
 1. Sen must support adding data to the end of a file.
 1. Sen must be able to minify under a simple rule.
 1. Sen must not be involved in the security of string representation and escaping is minimal.